-All WSU graduate programs are required to submit annual assessment reports that document the collection, review, and use of assessment data by faculty in the program.
-The program reports are summarized in an annual assessment summary report, and programs receive individual feedback from the Graduate School on their assessment process and use of assessment data.
-In 2015-2016, graduate programs met the following standards for program-level assessment.
+All WSU graduate programs are required to submit an annual Graduate Program Assessment Report to their college and the Graduate School that documents the collection, review, and use of assessment data by faculty in the program.
+The Graduate School reviews the program reports and gives individual feedback to graduate program directors and chairs on their assessment practice and use of assessment data.
+Summary reports are available on the Graduate School website.
+In 2016-2017, WSU graduate programs met the following institutional standards for program-level assessment and improvement:

-- 100% of graduate programs (73) submitted an assessment report to the Graduate School.
+- 100% of graduate programs submitted an assessment report to the Graduate School (70) or received an exception due to program change or transition (2).

-- 100% of graduate programs (73) have an assessment plan in place with student learning outcomes and procedures for collecting and reviewing assessment data at the program-level.
+- 100% of graduate programs (72), including programs with exceptions, have an assessment plan in place that includes student learning outcomes, data sources and measures, and procedures for collecting, reviewing, and using assessment data at the program-level.

-- 97% of the programs (71) reported that they used assessment data for program planning or decision making compared to 85% of programs in 2015 and 61% of programs in 2012.
+- Of the 70 graduate programs that submitted an assessment report, 94% of programs (66) used assessment data for program planning or decision making compared to 85% of programs in 2015 and 61% of programs in 2012.

-- Of the 73 programs that submitted assessment reports, 72% of the programs (53) met Graduate School expectations for collecting and using assessment data for meaningful program assessment, and 11% of the programs (8) submitted exemplary reports.
+- Of the 70 graduate programs that submitted an assessment report, 64% of programs (45) met Graduate School expectations for collecting and using assessment data for meaningful program assessment, 22% of programs (25) met Graduate School expectations but received additional recommendations for improvement, and 14% of programs (10) submitted an exemplary report.

 |Chemistry, MS/PhD||Based on the assessment of student performance, the physical chemistry division recently decided to discontinue their cumulative exam program that has been used for the past seven years as a qualifying exam system before a graduate student takes their formal Preliminary Exam.
 In place of this series of 6 exams held in a student's 2nd year, the division will adopt a qualifying exam similar to the other divisions in the department, consisting of a single written exam at the end of their 2nd year followed by an oral exam in front of the full physical chemistry faculty.|